 - User details are checked with Active Directory.

 - When the AD finds the user it sends the response to the miniOrange RADIUS server.
 First-factor authentication is completed here.

 - A challenge response is sent to RADIUS clients for second Factor Authentication.

-- RADIUS client prompts the user with 2FA challenge. (e.g.OTP over SMS/Email).
+- RADIUS client prompts the user with a 2FA challenge. (e.g.OTP over SMS/Email).

-- After checking the response RADIUS server grants access to the user.
+- After checking the response, the RADIUS server grants access to the user.

 These days organizations have become fully aware of the use of Multi-Factor Authentication for an extra layer of security along with VPN.
 Unauthorized access to your VPN is likely to cause more harm to the business.
 Multi-factor authentication plays a key role in securing your network, data & resources.

-miniOrange has succeeded in dealing with Identity and access management problems and we ensure you have a safe and secure access to your resources.
-Our 2-FA authentication adds a 2nd layer of authentication when you are gaining access to protected resources through a VPN.
+miniOrange has succeeded in dealing with Identity and access management problems and we ensure you have safe and secure access to your resources.
+Our 2-FA authentication adds a 2nd layer of security when you are gaining access to protected resources through a Virtual Private Network.